Kihumba/private-/Phase-B/Curriculum/07 - HTTP and Web Services/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should know what the Request-Response Cycle is, the difference between clients and servers and how APIs and web services operate.
+Aspiring Andelans should know what the *Request-Response Cycle* is, the difference between clients and servers, and how APIs and web services operate.

 **Output**